cgobat/dark-GRBs/README.md

 ### Legacy code

-This work represents a continuation of research done by David Fitzpatrick (Georgetown University) for his [bachelor's thesis (2020)](./pub/Fitzpatrick%20thesis%202020.pdf).
+This work has heritage in the research done by David Fitzpatrick for his [bachelor's thesis (2020)](./pub/Fitzpatrick%20thesis%202020.pdf).
 The following tools were originally developed for that work and are no longer used in this codebase, but are included for posterity.

 - [`calc_beta_ox.py`](./src/legacy/Calculation%20Code/calc_beta_ox.py) and [`calc_beta_ox.cpp`](./src/legacy/Calculation%20Code/calc_beta_ox.cpp) (compiled with Cygwin on Windows at [`Automating the Calculation of Beta_OX.exe`](./src/legacy/Calculation%20Code/Automating%20the%20Calculation%20of%20Beta_OX.exe), or recompile it yourself) both load files from [`./data/legacy/`](./data/legacy)